xdpranali/BookChef/README.md

 # Features <a name="features"></a>
 - Admin can perform CRUD(CREATE, READ, UPDATE and DELETE) operations on User's and Chef's account.
-- Booking activities such as book, approve, disapprove, delete, update chef / user can be performed.
+- Booking activities such as book, approve, disapprove, delete, update, search, view all, view pending chef / user can be performed.
 - Admin can search user and chef.

 # Screenshots <a name="screenshots"></a>